-Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding reference) State Documentation or Evidence The State has documented adequate 2.1-2 The blue text is the additional evidence requested by previous peer reviewers. validity evidence that its assessments tap Annual Technical Report for ACCESS for ELLs® 2.0 previous peer reviewers. the intended language processes appropriate for each grade level/grade- Online English Language Proficiency Test, Series For ACCESS and Alternate ACCESS: band as represented in the State's ELP 401, 2016-2017 Administration • Adequate validity evidence that its assessments tap the standards. r2.2-1 intended language processes appropriate for each grade level/grade-band as represented in the State's ELP ACCESS for ELLs® Test Development Cycle standards.
-ACCESS for EEEs® Test Development Cycle r2.2-2 ACCESS WIDA-ACCESS Test Development Team The manifest and societies and address the manager form The provided evidence does not address the requests from the original peer review.
+Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding reference) State Documentation or Evidence The State has documented adequate validity evidence that its assessments tap the intended language processes appropriate for each grade level/gradeband as represented in the State's ELP standards.
+2.1-2 Annual Technical Report for ACCESS for ELLs® 2.0 Online English Language Proficiency Test, Series 401, 2016-2017 Administration r2.2-1 ACCESS for ELLs® Test Development Cycle The blue text is the additional evidence requested by previous peer reviewers.
+For ACCESS and Alternate ACCESS: • Adequate validity evidence that its assessments tap the intended language processes appropriate for each grade level/grade-band as represented in the State's ELP standards. r2.2-2 WIDA-ACCESS Test Development Team ACCESS The provided evidence does not address the requests from the original peer review.
 The evidence does not support the assertion that the assessment taps the intended linguistic processes for each grade or grade cluster.
 While document r2.2-1 (p.
 9, pp. 11-12) provides evidence of procedures associated with the test development cycle to ensure that ACCESS content is appropriate to each grade-level cluster, and document r2.2-2 identifies experience working with ELs as a requisite for some positions in the test development team, there is no specific evidence in these documents about actual procedures or expertise designed to evaluate the linguistic complexity of the vocabulary, graphics and other content features of an item that could impact the measurement of the intended language processes.
 The peers were concerned that language development experts appear not to have been included in the panel making expert judgment.
 The peers suggest being explicit between how the items are reviewed and who does the review process.
-The reviewers' judgement as to the language process being demonstrated should also be captured. - cuptairea.
+The reviewers' judgement as to the language process being demonstrated should also be captured.
 Alternate ACCESS

 Evidence for this CE needs to be provided for the Alternate ACCESS.
 It was unclear how evidence provided applies to the Alternate ACCESS.
-Section 3.2 Summary Statement No additional evidence is required or X The following additional evidence is needed/provide brief rationale: For ACCESS and Alternate ACCESS: Adequate validity evidence that its assessments tap the intended language processes appropriate for each grade level/grade-band as represented in the State's ELP tandards.
+Section 3.2 Summary Statement No additional evidence is required or X The following additional evidence is needed/provide brief rationale: For ACCESS and Alternate ACCESS: • Adequate validity evidence that its assessments tap the intended language processes appropriate for eastandards. ach grade level/grade-band as represented in the State's ELP